soco21/soco21/assignment-2/Group8-a2.md

 the change was very small, we didn't create a design document.
 All the changes are made in Move::parse in commit [58cb81b](https://github.com/soco21/soco21-group8/commit/58cb81b2c6f519e4b857099ba97a513a7ea15e80).

+To improve the readability of the code, we will replace all type inference using the "var" keyword with explicit type definition.

 ### Task 2

 During the analysis and design phases of this extension use responsibility driven design and UML